 There were only so many people she knew who could make a jutsu that destructive just while training.

 Nearly the entire acre of the training area had been transformed into a deep basin.
-Some of the trees around the edges of the crater had been uprooted and in the middle of it all was one Uzumaki Naruto.
+Some of the trees around the edges of the crater had been uprooted and tipped and in the middle of it all was one Uzumaki Naruto.

-Somehow he had sensed her immediate arrival.
+Despite his exhaustion he had sensed her immediate arrival.

 "Heya Sakura-chan!" he greeted her gaily.
-Nis voice was naturally loud enough to carry across the distance between them.
+His voice was naturally loud enough to carry across the distance between them.
 Even from where she stood Sakura could see his face was smudged with sweat and dirt as he gave her his squinty-eyed grin.
 She could also seem him struggling to stand up so he could greet her.

 Something was paining him.